Girls season 1

 The first season of American comedy-drama television series Girls premiered on HBO on April 15, 2012, and consisted of 10 episodes, concluding on June 17, 2012.
 The series was created by Lena Dunham, who portrays the lead character, who based the premise and central aspects of the show on her personal life.
-It was produced by Apatow Productions, I Am Jenni Konnor Productions and HBO productions.
+It was produced by Apatow Productions, I Am Jenni Konner Productions and HBO Entertainment.

 The season introduces Dunham's character Hannah Horvath, an immature aspiring writer from East Lansing, Michigan who is in for a surprise when she is informed by her parents that they will no longer support her financially.
 Having received their support for two years, following her graduation from Oberlin College, Hannah struggles with her newly established independence as she is left to her own devices in Greenpoint, Brooklyn.
 Within Hannah's circle of friends they include Marnie Michaels (Allison Williams), Jessa Johansson (Jemima Kirke) and Shoshanna Shapiro (Zosia Mamet).